 Market acceptance and sales of ZULRESSO and future approved products will depend on reimbursement policies and may be affected by healthcare reform measures.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels for those medications.
 Cost containment is a primary concern in the U.S. healthcare industry and elsewhere.
 Government authorities and these third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
-The pricing and reimbursement environment for our products, if approved, is challenging, and may become even more challenging in the future due to, among other reasons, policies advanced by the current presidential administration or federal agencies, new healthcare legislation passed by Congress or fiscal challenges faced by all levels of government health administration authorities.
+The pricing and reimbursement environment for ZULRESSO and any of our product candidates, if successfully developed and approved, is challenging, and may become even more challenging in the future due to, among other reasons, policies advanced by the current and future presidential administrations or federal agencies, new healthcare legislation passed by Congress or fiscal challenges faced by all levels of government health administration authorities.
 We cannot be sure that reimbursement will be available for ZULRESSO or for any future approved product from a sufficient number of payors, and, if reimbursement is available, that the level and terms of such reimbursement will be sufficient.
-Payors may adopt restrictions on reimbursement such as requiring patients to try other lower cost therapies prior to being prescribed our product or to meet criteria more restrictive than the approved label for our product.
+Payors may adopt restrictions on reimbursement such as requiring patients to try other lower cost therapies prior to being prescribed our product or to meet severity or other criteria more restrictive than the approved label for our product.
 These restrictions might impede appropriate use of our product for the approved indication.
+Restrictions on reimbursement or delays in obtaining coverage may vary significantly among payors and payor types.
+For example, the availability, terms and timing of coverage from state Medicaid systems is expected to vary significantly state-tostate, and we may encounter states that impose significant restrictions or lengthy delays on the reimbursement of our products.
 Reimbursement may impact the demand for, or the price of, our products.
-If reimbursement is not available on acceptable terms or is available only at limited levels, we may not be able to successfully commercialize ZULRESSO or any future approved product, or generate revenues at the levels we expect.
+If reimbursement is not available on acceptable terms or is available only at limited levels, we may not be able to successfully commercialize ZULRESSO or any future approved product, or generate revenues at the levels or on the timing we expect.